opensupporter/osdi-docs/people.md

 ### Scenario: Deleting a person (DELETE)

-You may delete a person by calling the DELETE command on the person resource's endpoint.
+You may delete a person by calling the DELETE command on the person's endpoint.

 #### Request